Soybean44/nvim-config/README.md

 ## Tmux integration
 When using tmux I have made it, so you can run a command. <M-c> opens up a harpoon list with the current commands, with the top most recent command being run.
-To add a command use the `:CompileModeCommand` command with your command as the argument.
+To add a command use the `:CompileModeCommand` command with your command as the argument. adding `$CURRENT_FILE` will replace that with the current file if you so need it

 Assuming you have neovim in your first tab of tmux and your second tab is running your code, <M-r> will run that command in your second tab.
 Some examples of how I use this is adding build commands and run commands like `make && ./executable`.